Ish2K/order-book/README.md

 4. **WebSocket Microservice** (`/ws`):
    - Provides real-time updates of order status, trade execution, and order book updates through WebSocket communication.
+   - `/ws/orderbook` can be used to stream top 5 bid-ask orders
+   - `/ws/trades` can be used to stream realtime trade events

 5. **Reset Session** (`/orders/reset`)
    - This will remove all the data from the database and prepare a fresh orderbook session